silviapio/speed-typing-game/README.md

 ### API calls

 The API used to check validity of words is [Free Dictionary API](https://dictionaryapi.dev/).
-The API returns a lot of information but the program only needs to know if the word exists in the dictionary so it only checks if status is "ok".
+The API returns a lot of information but the program only needs to know if the word exists in the dictionary so it only checks if response status is "ok".
+In fact, when the word is not found, the API returns a 404.

 ## Known bugs